Mgraciaverdura/reviews_NLP/README.md

 - *main.py* : working with Natural Processing Language.
 I tried TfidfVectorizer (SKlearn), UMAP and HDBSCAN.

 - *functions.py* : all the functions used for this project.

+*notebooks*

+Everything here was written in the Jupyter Notebook environment, previous to build the code at src.s

+*documents*

+All the dataframes in csv.

+*top_word_clusters*

+WordClouds of the three clusters.